Updated: 28 Feb 2025

 Generate a Histogram of the Daily Closing Price

 We can review daily closing prices over time to see the spread or volatility and the type of distribution using the histogram.
-We can use the distplot method from the seaborn library to plot the graph.
+We can use the histplot method from the seaborn library to plot the graph.

 import seaborn as sns